-In my estimation, there’s no real reason for anyone to ask you this question.
-The more time you spend answering it is basically giving the interviewer more reasons not to hire you.
+In my estimation, there’s no benefit in anyone asking you this question.
+The more time you spend answering it just increases the number of reasons the interviewer has to not hire you.

-Also, consider that some of the biggest jackasses in history spend their lives gainfully employed despite their glaring flaws, the same shortcomings you are being asked to lay out for your prospective employer before you have spent one day working for them.
+Also, consider that some of the biggest jackasses in history spend their lives gainfully employed despite their glaring flaws, the same shortcomings you are being asked to itemize for your prospective employer before you have spent one day working for them.

 Is it like this because the world is fundamentally unfair?
 I would say no. It’s like this because those other people have successfully answered The One Question That Matters (more on that later).